roggc/site1/README.md

 # site1

-developing my first site using webpack, webpack-dev-server and react-router-dom 😁
+developing my first site using webpack and webpack-dev-server 😁